 Day 5: Page to Monument Valley (2 hours 30 minutes)

 Welcome to Arizona, the third state on our epic Southwest US road trip.
-There’s plenty to do around Page: Horseshoe Bend and Antelope Canyon are two must-sees on this Southwest road trip itinerary.
+There are plenty of things to do around Page: Horseshoe Bend and Antelope Canyon are two must-sees on this Southwest road trip itinerary.
 Let’s squeeze in some kayaking or a stand-up paddleboarding session on Lake Powell, or rafting down the Colorado River!

 Once we’ve dried off, the drive to our next destination is pretty desolate – we’ll take the road through the desert.
 We can take a motel, but you should know that camping in Arizona is where it’s at.

 - Best Stops: Horseshoe Bend, Antelope Canyon, Lake Powell, Glen Canyon Dam Lookout, Navajo National Monument